risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-join-clause.md

 For the same product ID, the product name or the price is updated from time to time.

 You can use a temporal join to fetch the latest product name and price from the `products` table and form a wider table.
+To further improve performance, you can create an index for table `products`, and join `sales` with the index instead.

 ```sql
 SELECT transaction_id, product_id, quantity, sale_date, product_name, price